wavemotion-dave/StellaDS/readme.txt

  DS-PHAT, many of the simple 4k and 2k games will play perfectly and some of the 8k games will run very close to full speed.
 More sophisticated bank-switching schemes really require the DSi for the best experience.

+ A huge number of bankswitching schemes are supported to handle virtually any rom types (except DPC+ with ARM code support).
+The newer EF/DF/SB schmes are supported for ROM sizes up to 256K!

+ SaveKey support is incorporated as well for the games that utilize it.

  See compatibility.txt for a full list of the ROMS supported.
 Generally these are going to be NTSC No-Intro roms (the good ones!).